 World Premiere · Q&As with Mark Bozek on October 11 & 14Working with precious material, including a lengthy 1994 filmed interview with Cunningham and his subject’s earliest pre-New York Times photographs, Mark Bozek’s takes us on a lovely and invigorating journey into the world of the now legendary street photographer.

-Q&As with Charles Ferguson on September 29 (joined by Elizabeth Holtzman, Lesley Stahl, Jill Wine-Banks, and Richard Ben-Veniste) & October 8Charles Ferguson reopens the case of Watergate, from the 1972 break-in to Nixon’s 1974 resignation and beyond, and gives it a new and bracing life, also drawing disquieting fact-based parallels with another presidency and criminal investigation, still underway.
+Q&As with Charles Ferguson on September 29 (joined by Elizabeth Holtzman, Lesley Stahl, Jill Wine-Banks, Richard Ben-Veniste, and Evan Davis) & October 8Charles Ferguson reopens the case of Watergate, from the 1972 break-in to Nixon’s 1974 resignation and beyond, and gives it a new and bracing life, also drawing disquieting fact-based parallels with another presidency and criminal investigation, still underway.

 U.S. Premiere · Q&As with Roberto Minervini, Paolo Benzi, Judy Hill, Krystal Muhammad, and Denise Ping Lee on September 30 & October 2Shot in very sharp black and white, Minervini’s follow-up to his Texas Trilogy is a portrait of African-Americans in New Orleans struggling to maintain their unique cultural identity and to find social justice.